nirzaf/blog/content/blog/angular-interview-questions-and-answers.md

 ### Q1.
 What is Angular 4 and how it differs from Angular 1.x?

-Angular 4 is a Javascript framework built around the concept of components, and more precisely, with the Web Components standard in mind.
-It was rewritten from scratch by the Angular team using Typescript (although we can use it with ES5, ES6, or Dart as well).
+<p>Angular 4 is a Javascript framework built around the concept of components, and more precisely, with the Web Components standard in mind.
+It was rewritten from scratch by the Angular team using Typescript (although we can use it with ES5, ES6, or Dart as well).</p>

 <p>Angular 4 is a big change for us compared to 1.x.
 Because it is a completely different framework than 1.x, and is not backward-compatible.
 Angular 4 is written entirely in Typescript and meets the ECMAScript 6 specification.
 The main differences are:</p>